Princess Angela of Liechtenstein: Marriage

 Since her marriage, Princess Angela participates, sometimes with her son, in ceremonial events in the principality.
 In 2006, Angela and her husband attended the wedding of Countess Elisabeth d'Udekem d'Acoz (sister of Queen Mathilde of Belgium) and Margrave Alfonso Pallavicini.
 In 2015, Princess Angela gave an interview about Panama tourism.
 She and her family also spent time in Pedasí, Panama.

+The couple owns a property in Puerto Escondido, Pedasí, where the family usually spends part of the Christmas holidays.

 Titles and styles

 Angela became a princess of Liechtenstein and Countess of Rietberg upon her marriage to Prince Maximilian, entitled to the style of Serene Highness.
 She also bears the coat of arms of the princely house.